 If you haven’t sent money yet, great!
 If you have sent money, don’t send more — even if they threaten you with jail time or lawsuits, it’s a ploy!

-Depending on the scheme and how you’ve paid, you’ll need to start contacting people pronto.
+Depending on the scheme and how you’ve paid, you’ll need to contact people pronto.
 The FTC gives an excellent breakdown of who to contact and how.

 - You’ve paid with a debit/credit card: Contact the issuer of your card immediately, whether it’s a credit or debit card and ask for the fraud department.
 Tell them when you made the payment and identify it as a fraudulent charge to an illegal scam.
 See if they will reverse the charge and return your money.